Picture from: www.busymomboutique.com

 I believe it is important and necessary that we look at the swallowing mechanism as a whole, a process, rather than 4 parts.
 It’s great to break the swallowing system down into phases for descriptive purposes, but every part of the swallow is connected in some manner and every part of the swallow deserves some attention.

-Now, keep in mind, not every patient can start at the level of a small cocktail straw/coffee stirrer or even the pudding.
+Keep in mind, not every patient can start at the level of a small cocktail straw/coffee stirrer or even the pudding.
 I can modify the straw by either using a larger diameter straw (Panera smoothie straws seem to be the largest I’ve found at this point).
 Regular drinking straws also work very well.
 Not only can I change the diameter of the straw, I can change the size of the straw by cutting it in half or in thirds.
 The shorter the straw, the easier the task.

-Now, keep in mind, the viscosity of pudding can be varied as well.
+The viscosity of pudding can be varied as well.
 Many times I will use a thickened liquid or applesauce for patients that are not able to start with pudding.
 I may work up to yogurt, without the fruit.
 Then with the pudding, in my experience, I have found that sugar-free pudding seems to be the thinnest, followed by home-made, then Snack Pack pudding.
 Snack Pudding, the chocolate seems to be the lesser viscous, followed by butterscotch, with vanilla having the thickest viscosity.
 Room temperature vs. refrigerated also makes a difference.
 Room temperature pudding is a little less tedious for the patients, while with the refrigerated, I’m also adding the temperature aspect to my sensory portion of therapy, in addition to the difficulty of the task.

 I don’t write a goal for the patient sucking pudding through a straw.
 We may be working on lingual strengthening, pharyngeal strengthening, tongue base retraction, labial seal.
 I don’t write my notes as “the patient was able to drink a Snack Pack cup of refrigerated chocolate pudding.”
 We were working on using an effortful swallow, straw sucking for increased labial seal, weighted bolus for resistance.